The e\~ne product over a commutative ring: E ne ring structure for a field .

 \section{E\~ne ring structure for a field $A$.}

-The e\~ne-product of polynomials $P$ and $Q$ of respective degrees $d_1$ and $d_2$ is the polynomial $P\star Q$ of degree $d_1d_2$ (because the roots of $P \star Q$ counted with multipicity are the products of a root of $P$ with a root of $Q$).
-Thus the e\~ne-product does not respect the graduation by degrees.
+We assume in this section that $\QQ\subset A$.
+The e\~ne product of polynomials $P$ and $Q$ of respective degrees $d_1$ and $d_2$ is the polynomial $P\star Q$ of degree $d_1d_2$ (because the roots of $P \star Q$ counted with multipicity are the products of a root of $P$ with a root of $Q$).
+Thus the e\~ne product does not respect the graduation by degrees.
 But in exponential form it does.
 More precisely, for $N\geq 1$, let $\cA_N \subset \cA$ be the subset of $\cA$